cloudflare/cloudflare-docs/products/terraform/src/content/tutorial/page-rules.md

 ---
-title: Step 6 - Making some exceptions
+title: 6 – Making some exceptions
-weight: 60
+order: 6
 ---

+# Making some exceptions

-In [step 3](/terraform/tutorial/zone-settings) we configured zone settings that apply to all of example.com.
+In [step 3](/tutorial/zone-settings) we configured zone settings that apply to all of example.com.
 In this step we're going to add an exception to these settings by using [Page Rules](https://www.cloudflare.com/features-page-rules/).

 Specifically, we're going to turn increase the security level for a URL we know is expensive to render (and cannot be cached): https://www.example.com/expensive-db-call.
 Additionally, we're going to add a redirect from the previous URL we used to host this page.